samszotkowski/runelite-plugins/README.md

 In the settings there is an option to change the date format, and a toggle to show/hide Slayer tasks that were skipped.

 ## Changelog
 v1.3 - Show active task at the top of the panel.
 Fix bugs with Turael skipping.
 Update several task icons to look cooler.
+Mortimer tasks should now be tracked properly.

 v1.2 - Streak # after completing each task (or wildy streak # after completing a Krystilia task) now shows up as a number in the bottom right.
 Previous tasks won't have any data, but if you want numbers to display for old entries you can edit the numbers in yourself.